 The Company currently elects the short-term lease recognition exemption for all leases that qualify.
-This means, for those leases that qualify, the Company will not recognize right-of-use assets or liabilities, and this includes not recognizing right-of-use assets or liabilities for existing short-term leases of those assets in transition.
-The Company also elects the practical expedient to not separate lease and non-lease components for all of its leases.
+This means, for those leases that qualify, we will not recognize right-of-use assets or liabilities, and this includes not recognizing right-of-use assets or liabilities for existing short-term leases of those assets in transition.
+We also elect the practical expedient to not separate lease and non-lease components for all of our leases.
 The Company has made an accounting policy election to account for each separate lease component of a contract and its associated non-lease components as a single lease component.
 See the Lease Agreements section in NOTE 9-LICENSE AGREEMENTS AND COMMITMENTS for the related disclosures.